A room at Sonesta Philadelphia Rittenhouse Square.

 • price 2 of 4

-For a real home away from home, you could do a lot worse than Hilton’s Home2 Suites.
+For a real home away from home, consider Hilton’s Home2 Suites near the Pennsylvania Convention Center.
 These spacious studios are done up in contemporary décor and calming shades, and include everything you need to cook, clean, eat, entertain and sleep.
-The kitchenettes are equipped with fridges, microwaves, dishwashers, coffee makers, toasters and more.
-There are separate work spaces, a flat screen in the living area, and pets are allowed for an extra fee.
-Elsewhere in the building you’ll find a pool, gym and daily hot breakfast included.
+The kitchenettes are equipped with helpful appliances like fridges, microwaves, dishwashers, coffee makers, toasters and more.
+There are separate work spaces, a flat screen TV in the living area, and pets are allowed for an extra fee.
+Elsewhere in the building you’ll find a pool, gym and daily hot breakfast.

 Where is it?
-Arch Street, right in the city center.
+Arch Street, right in the heart of the city.

-Time Out tip: Pop over to Reading Terminal Market, literally, it's the other side of the road.
-It's one of the oldest and largest urban markets in the country and is a treat for all the senses.
+Time Out tip: For a treat for all the senese head over to Reading Terminal Market, one of the oldest and largest urban markets in the country that's been operating since 1893.

 Advertising